 If you aren't in the mood to tackle defrosting a 15-pound turkey or rolling out dough for a homemade pumpkin pie, then eating out for Thanksgiving might just be your best option.

-For more than 50 years, The Firehouse restaurant in Old Sacramento has been the place to go for a great wine list, fine dining, and elegant affairs.
+For nearly 60 years, The Firehouse in Old Sacramento has been the place to go for a great wine list, fine dining, and elegant affairs.
 Each dish feels handcrafted and features locally farmed ingredients.
 For Thanksgiving, you can be treated to a four-course meal for a set price.
 Your meal includes hors d'oeuvres, a fall salad, turkey dinner or a few other selections, and pumpkin pie.

 For the flavors of France and the Mediterranean done California-style, check out La Provence Restaurant in Roseville for their special Thanksgiving menu.
 The prix-fixe menu offers several courses, including hors d'oeuvres, a choice of salad, entree (including turkey), family-style sides, and delectable sweets like pumpkin cheesecake, pistachio creme brulée, or salted caramel pecan pie.